businka/manuals/tls-1-2.rfc-4366.ru.md

    Structure of this message:

       enum { implicit, explicit } PublicValueEncoding;

       implicit
          If the client has sent a certificate which contains a suitable Diffie-Hellman key (for fixed_dh client authentication), then Yc is implicit and does not need to be sent again.
 In this case, the client key exchange message will be sent, but it MUST be empty.

       explicit
          Yc needs to be sent.

       struct {
           select (PublicValueEncoding) {
               case implicit: struct { };
               case explicit: opaque dh_Yc<1..2^16-1>;
           } dh_public;
       } ClientDiffieHellmanPublic;

       dh_Yc
          The client's Diffie-Hellman public value (Yc).

-Dierks & Rescorla           Standards Track                    [Page 61]

-RFC 5246                          TLS                        August 2008

-7.4.8.
+### 7.4.8.
 Certificate Verify

    When this message will be sent:

   This message is used to provide explicit verification of a client certificate.
 This message is only sent following a client certificate that has signing capability (i.e., all certificates except those containing fixed Diffie-Hellman parameters).
 When sent, it MUST immediately follow the client key exchange message.

    Structure of this message: